7xeh/SpicyLyricTranslate/README.md

 ## How It Works

 The extension uses Google Translate's API with LibreTranslate as a fallback.
-It detects the source language and skips translation if it matches your target language (e.g., won't translate English to English).
+It detects the source language and skips translation if it matches your target language.
 Translations are cached locally for 7 days.

 ## Development